giorgiofranceschelli/DiJit-Generation/docs/index.markdown

 | Learning rate        | 0.0001         |
 | Optimizer            | Adam           |

-The training is fully-reproducible by simply running
+The training is fully-reproducible by simply pulling its docker image
 ```
-docker push gionceschelli/dijit-generation:latest
+docker pull gionceschelli/dijit-generation:latest
 ```
+and running it.

 # Results